 Along with Every Picture Tells A Story this is one of the two Must Own Rod Stewart albums.
 Practically every song here is a classic, with not a dog in the bunch.
 Rod Stewart did what few artists have ever managed to do: release his two best albums back to back.

-And this, not to put too fine a point on it, is clearly the way to hear it.
+And this Hot Stamper, not to overstate the obvious, is clearly the way to hear it.

 - The biggest, most immediate staging in the largest acoustic space